Participation in the QMS

 Further development of the QMS

-Opportunities for participation in dialogue-oriented formats of the QMS
+Opportunities for participation in dialogue-oriented QMS formats

-The dialogue-oriented formats vary in terms of their role in the QMS, the frequency of meetings, the selection of participants, and the duration of participation.
+The dialogue-oriented formats vary in terms of their role in the QMS, the frequency of meetings, the selection of participants and the duration of participation.
 The following brief descriptions provide an overview of the various formats and link to further information.

 • Degree programme conference